PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 15:06:12
+Last updated: 2024-04-02 15:07:15
-Random Quote: Memory is the mother of all wisdom. - Samuel Johnson
+Random Quote: Excellence is not a skill.
+It is an attitude. - Ralph Marston